Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/04-recap-of-R-programming.md

 Defining your own functions can be useful when you want to perform a specific set of tasks repeatedly on some input(s) and return a defined output.
 Furthermore, once defined functions become part of your global environment and are therefore preserved for future use they minimize the need for repetitive code.

-Functions are created using using `function()` with the assignment operator `<-`.
+Functions are created by using `function()` with the assignment operator `<-`.
 The arguments you use in the `function()` command define the variables that those arguments will be assigned to when you call the function.
 The last line of the function defines what output is returned.

 Let's define a basic function as an example.
 ```r